Political positions of Bernie Sanders: Abortion

 In June 2003, Sanders voted against the Partial-Birth Abortion Ban Act.

+In 2016, he described Planned Parenthood, the largest and most well-known provider of abortion and reproductive health services in the United States, as part of the establishment he opposes.
+He was also dismissive of abortion as less-important to voters and his campaign than economic issues.
+He also criticized anti-abortion remarks of Donald Trump's as a distraction from the serious issues facing America.

 In February 2019, Sanders and 43 other Democrats voted against the Born-Alive Abortion Survivors Protection Act, which would have required health care practitioners present at the time of a failed abortion to "exercise the same degree of professional skill, care, and diligence to preserve the life and health of the child as a reasonably diligent and conscientious health care practitioner would render to any other child born alive at the same gestational age".

 In June 2019, amid Democratic presidential candidates announcing their support for repealing the Hyde Amendment, Sanders stated that he only voted for the amendment when it was part of larger spending bills, and that he believed his record of "being literally 100 percent pro-choice is absolutely correct".
 Sanders pledged that he would never "nominate someone to the Supreme Court that is not 100 percent defending Roe V. Wade", and that supporting the latter Supreme Court decision was his only litmus test for Supreme Court nominees.

 NARAL Pro-Choice America has given Sanders a 100% rating on his abortion rights voting record.